 A tool like this can provide a useful service.
 Simply enter the details of your case, highlighting where you were injured and how severe those injuries are, and you’ll be provided with an estimate of the potential compensation payout you could receive.

 Personal injury compensation calculator tools can also help assess the chances of success if you went on to pursue a claim.
-For instance, there are a number of qualifying criteria when it comes to making a personal injury claim:
+For instance, there are a number of qualifying criteria that we discuss below.

 It’s also important to bring a claim within time.
 Under the Limitation Act 1980, all claims have a set period in which they can be made.
-With regards to personal injury, you would have:
+With regards to personal injury, you would have 3 years from the date of the accident to launch proceedings.

 Many of us find the prospect of undergoing medical procedures stressful enough.
 We place our trust in professionals to see that no avoidable harm befalls us.
 However, this expectation isn’t always met.
 And in those particular circumstances, it may be possible to seek compensation to account for the harm caused.
 When suing the NHS or a hospital what is the medical negligence law in the UK.